pi0neerpat/Walrus-Paper-Wallet-Generator/README.md

 Now you have a properly formatted argument to call the `multiSendETH` function in the `batch.sol` contract.

-Deploy `batch.sol` contract on the appropriate network using [Remix IDE](http://remix.ethereum.org).
+Deploy the `batch.sol` contract on the appropriate network using [Remix IDE](http://remix.ethereum.org).
 Next, call the `multiSendETH` function using the arguments you just created.

 I'll leave the `multiSendToken` function as a challenge for you to solve.
 Good luck!